 - Popular Features: Historic districts, waterfront activities, and a growing arts scene

-Kingston's diverse neighborhoods, such as the Rondout and Uptown areas, offer a mix of historic homes and modern developments.
-The town is also home to a vibrant arts community, with galleries, theaters, and music venues contributing to its lively atmosphere.
+Kingston's varied neighborhoods, such as the Rondout and Uptown areas, offer a mix of historic homes and modern developments.
+The town is also home to an active arts community, with galleries, theaters, and music venues contributing to its lively atmosphere.

 5. Poughkeepsie

-Poughkeepsie serves as a central hub in the Hudson Valley, making it another excellent option for commuters.
-Located around 85 miles north of NYC, it’s well-served by the Metro-North Railroad, providing direct access to the city.
+Poughkeepsie is a central hub in the Hudson Valley, making it another excellent option for commuters.
+Located around 85 miles north of NYC, it's well-served by the Metro-North Railroad, providing direct access to the city.

 - Real Estate Insights: